 More than half of Safe at Home program participants are school-aged children.
 School administrators may also encounter adult program participants as students or as school employees.

-While the number of Safe at Home participants in one school district may be small, the employed security measures of the school and district are critical to ensuring the safety of the student and his or her family.
+While the number of Safe at Home participants in one school or district may be small, the employed security measures of the school and district are critical to ensuring the safety of the student and his or her family.
 The Safe at Home program administration and our participants appreciate California's schools' and school districts' cooperation and partnership in protecting the confidential address information of survivors of violence and their families.

-Accepting the Safe at Home P.O.
-Box
+Accepting the Designated Safe at Home Mailing Address

 - If there are any concerns, please contact the Safe at Home program at (916) 653-1769.